Endurance training restores ageing-impaired lysosomal biogenesis factors in rest and response to acute exercise in rat skeletal muscle

 key point

-• Given the pivotal role lysosomes play in multiple homeostatic processes, investigating mTORC1, Calcineurin, and TFE3, an overlooked lysosome biogenesis factor directly involved in the metabolic effects of exercise, could help understand the metabolic state of sarcopenia and the role exercise plays in it.
+• Given the pivotal role lysosomes play in multiple homeostatic processes, investigating mTORC1, Calcineurin, and TFE3, an overlooked lysosome biogenesis factor involved in the metabolic effects of exercise, could help understand the metabolic state of sarcopenia and the role exercise plays.

-• Through eosin & hematoxylin, western blotting and real-time PCR, we found Aging results in Sarcopenia, reduced TFE3 activity and mTORC1 gene expression.
+• Through eosin & hematoxylin, western blotting and real-time PCR, we found Ageing results in sarcopenia, reduced TFE3 activity and mTORC1 gene expression.

-• We saw a single bout of exercise elicit a response by increasing TFE3 protein activation, mTORC1, and Calcineurin gene expression, which is directed to improved sarcopenia.
+• We saw a single bout of Endurance training elicited a response by increasing TFE3 protein activation, mTORC1, and Calcineurin gene expression, which is directed to improved sarcopenia.

-• Three weeks of exercise improved sarcopenia and was accompanied by elevated only with resting levels of TFE3 protein activation, and Calcineurin gene expression.
+• Three weeks of endurance training improved sarcopenia and was accompanied by elevated resting levels of TFE3 protein activation, and Calcineurin gene expression.

-• Endurance training was still able to licit post exercise response in TFE3 protein activation, and Calcineurin gene expression
+• Endurance training was still able to elicit post exercise response in TFE3 protein activation, and Calcineurin gene expression.

-• Endurance training is a beneficial remedy for sarcopenia, and TFE3 protein is a major crucial player in inducing its effects.
+• Endurance training is a beneficial for sarcopenia, and TFE3 protein is a major player in inducing its effects.

 Article activity feed